Trump blames Puerto Ricans for slow hurricane response

 Members of the board in charge of resolving its debt crisis met Trump administration officials and members of the U.S. Congress this week to ask for more financial assistance for the hurricane-struck island, the panel said on Saturday.

-The insurance industry has begun to tally the damage from Maria, with one modelling company estimating that claims could reach US$85 billion.
+The insurance industry has begun to tally the damage from Maria, with one modeling company estimating that claims could reach US$85 billion.

 Amid the economic woes, the island has also seen the largest percentage drop in population of any U.S. state or territory since 2010, which will likely hamper any recovery.
 The migrants are mostly younger workers, economists have said.